 Egypt court sentences two Mursi supporters to death

-ALEXANDRIA, Egypt (Reuters) - An Egyptian court on Saturday sentenced two supporters of former president Mohamed Mursi to death for murder during violence that broke out in Alexandria last year after the army deposed the Islamist head of state.
+ALEXANDRIA, Egypt (Reuters) - An Egyptian court on Saturday sentenced two supporters of former President Mohamed Mursi to death for committing murder during violence that broke out in Alexandria last year after the army deposed the Islamist head of state.

 In a separate case on Monday, an Egyptian court in the southern province of Minya sentenced 529 supporters of Mursi's Muslim Brotherhood to death, drawing strong criticism from Western governments and human rights groups.

 The judge in Alexandria postponed the trial until May 19, pending the mufti's review of the sentences, state news agency MENA reported.
 Sixty other people are standing trial in the same case and their verdicts are also expected on May 19.

 The violence in Alexandria's Sidi Gaber district broke out in the days after the army deposed Mursi on July 3 following mass protests against his rule.
 A total of 18 people were killed in clashes in the area, MENA said.

 Footage of at least two youths being thrown from a roof was widely broadcast in Egypt at the time.

 "This ruling is justice from God," Badr Hassouna, father of Mohamed Badr who died after being thrown from the roof, said in the courtroom.